On the proper interval completion problem within some chordal subclasses: Definitions

+A \emph{clique} \suggestion{of}{in} a graph $G$ is a complete induced subgraph of $G$.
+Also, we will often use this term for the vertex set that induces the clique.

+\newsuggestion{}{A graph is \emph{chordal} if it does not admit an induced cycle of size $4$ or more.}

-A graph $G$ is an \emph{interval} graph if it admits an intersection model consisting of intervals on the real line, that is, a family ${\cal I}$ of intervals on the real line and a one-to-one correspondence between the set of vertices of $G$ and the intervals of ${\cal I}$ such that two vertices are adjacent in $G$ if and only if the corresponding intervals intersect.
-Notice that an interval graph is a chordal graph with one of its clique trees being a path.
+\newsuggestion{}{A graph $G$ is an \emph{interval} graph if it admits an intersection model consisting of intervals on the real line, that is, a family $\mathbf{I}$ of intervals on the real line and a mapping from the set of vertices of $G$ to the intervals of $\mathbf{I}$ such that two vertices are adjacent in $G$ if and only if the corresponding intervals intersect.
+Notice that the class of interval graphs is a subclass of the class of chordal graphs.}

 A \emph{proper interval} graph is an interval graph that admits a \emph{proper interval model}, this is, an intersection model in which no interval is properly contained in any other.